joao-conde/advents-of-code/aoc2019/README.md

 ## Why C++

-Felt like practicing my first programming language.
+Felt like practicing the first programming language I learned.

-Widely used for systems programming, C++ is one of those languages that forces you to think on many low level aspects and define perfectly well your data structures.

-Next year may take the time to learn Go or Rust as these are gradually overtaking C++ in systems programming.
+Next year I may take the time to learn Go or Rust as these are gradually overtaking C++ in systems programming.

 ## Run solutions